What is Vasotec?

 Do not use potassium supplements or salt substitutes, unless your doctor has told you to.

 Avoid becoming overheated or dehydrated during exercise, in hot weather, or by not drinking enough fluids.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 Vasotec side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Vasotec: hives; severe stomach pain; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Vasotec: hives, severe stomach pain, difficulty breathing, swelling of your face, lips, tongue, or throat.

 a light-headed feeling, like you might pass out;